kevinvandenbreemen/video-display-raster/README.md

 # Displaying the Screen
 Pixels are displayed on the screen in the form of a ```DisplayRaster```.
 A DisplayRaster is a 2D array of bytes, where each byte represents a color.

+## Viewing a subsection of the Raster
+You can also generate a DisplayRaster using a subsection of an existing DisplayRaster.
+You do this using the ```DisplayRaster.view()``` method.

 ## Rendering the DisplayRaster
 You can render to any format you like by implementing the ```RasterRender``` interface.
 This project provides you with a couple of test renderers to help get you started: